NG-NEST/ng-nest/lib/ng-nest/ui/dialog/docs/readme.en_US.md

 ---
-label: 'Dialog 对话框'
+label: 'Dialog'
 category: 'Feedback'
 ---

-# Dialog 对话框
+# Dialog

-在保留当前页面状态的情况下，告知用户并承载相关操作。
+Notifies the user and hosts the relevant actions while retaining the current page state.

 ## Used alone